Shale producer Pioneer Natural to buy rival Parsley for $4.5 billion in all-stock deal

 HOUSTON (Reuters) - Pioneer Natural Resources Co PXD.N said on Tuesday it would buy smaller rival Parsley Energy Inc PE.N in a deal valued at about $4.5 billion, the latest consolidation among U.S. shale producers slammed by the rout in oil prices during the pandemic.

-Many shale companies have been mired in losses due to weak crude prices, hovering around $40 a barrel since June.
+Many shale companies have been mired in losses because of weak crude prices, hovering around $40 a barrel since June.
 But unlike in past downturns, companies have struggled to raise new capital to restructure heavy debts.

 The all-stock deal would create the largest Permian Basin-only focused shale producer and is expected to add annual cost savings of $325 million.
 Pioneer shareholders will own about 76% of the combined company. refini.tv/3kmSrSc

-The deal is being done to increase cost savings and cash flow, positioning Pioneer as one of “a few investable independents,” Pioneer Chief Executive Scott Sheffield said on a call with analysts on Tuesday.
+Pioneer aims to increase cost savings and cash flow, positioning it as one of “a few investable independents,” Chief Executive Scott Sheffield said on an analyst call on Tuesday.

-“There’s only going to be three or four survivors,” Sheffield said, naming his own company, ConocoPhillips, EOG Resource and “maybe” Hess as likely winners that could lure investor interest.
+"There’s only going to be three or four survivors," Sheffield said, naming his own company, ConocoPhillips COP.N, EOG Resources Inc EOG.N and "maybe" Hess Corp HES.N as likely winners that could lure investor interest.

+The deal is part of “a historic winnowing” of U.S.-based oil firms, said Andrew Dittmar, senior M&A analyst at Enverus.

+“Shale companies are looking for ways to regain their market footing,” Dittmar said, adding: “Smaller companies don’t want to be left out in the cold.”

-A combined company would hold around 930,000 acres in the Permian, the top U.S. oil field, with production of about 328,000 barrels of oil per day (bopd).
-Neither company holds federal acreage, which is seen as riskier than state or private lands in case drilling rules change after the U.S. presidential election.
+A combined company would pump about 328,000 barrels of oil per day.
+Neither company holds federal acreage, which is seen as riskier than state or private lands in case drilling rules change after the Nov.
+3 U.S. presidential election.

 Such deals have increased pressure on oil and gas producers to buy up smaller rivals.